rossellhayes/incase/README.md

     . %in% c("G", "L") ~ "Other",
     . %in% c("I", NA)  ~ "Independent"
   )
-#>  [1] "Democratic"  "Republican"  "Independent" "Other"       "Democratic"
+#>  [1] "Independent" "Other"       "Republican"  "Independent" "Independent"
-#>  [6] "Democratic"  "Democratic"  "Independent" "Republican"  "Democratic"
+#>  [6] "Republican"  "Democratic"  "Republican"  "Republican"  "Republican"
-#> [11] "Other"       "Independent" "Independent" "Independent" "Independent"
+#> [11] "Democratic"  "Independent" "Independent" "Independent" "Other"
-#> [16] "Independent" "Democratic"  "Independent" "Democratic"  "Democratic"
+#> [16] "Democratic"  "Other"       "Republican"  "Other"       "Democratic"

 parties %>%
   switch_case(